puhuajiang/puhuajiang.github.io/index.md

 ## About Me

-I’m a third year Ph.D student at Tsinghua university supervised by  <a href="https://rqhuang88.github.io/" class="pubbutton">Prof. Ruqi Huang</a>.
-My research fields are 3D computer vision and graphics.
-I obtained my M.S. degree on Computer Vision at University of Michigan.
-During COVID-19, I had interships as research assistant in Tsinghua university  supervised by   <a href="http://www.luvision.net/" class="pubbutton">Prof. Lu Fang</a>.
-Previously, I received my B.S. degree at the Huazhong University of Science and Technology in 2019.
+I am currently a Researcher at Tencent Hunyuan, working on 3D computer vision and graphics.
+Prior to this, I obtained my Ph.D. degree from Tsinghua University, where I was supervised by <a href="https://rqhuang88.github.io/" class="pubbutton">Prof. Ruqi Huang</a>.
+I received my M.S. degree in Computer Vision from University of Michigan.
+During COVID-19, I had internships as a research assistant at Tsinghua University supervised by <a href="http://www.luvision.net/" class="pubbutton">Prof. Lu Fang</a>.
+I received my B.S. degree from Huazhong University of Science and Technology in 2019.

 ## Research Interests